-- Transport planning we plan for an efficient transport system that allows people and goods to move freely within and throughout the city - Vehicle network we provide 684 kilometers of road, 54 road bridges (road and pedestrian), 5 tunnels and 2,397 walls - Passenger transport network we provide 450 bus shelters, 1,323 bus stops and bus lanes on key bus routes - Pedestrian and cycle network we provide 24.3 kilometers of cycle ways, 858 kilometers of pedestrian paths, and 132 kilometers of handrails, guardrails and sight rails - Road safety we provide 21,499 signs and 111 traffic signals
+transport planning - we plan for an efficient transport system that allows people and goods to move freely within and through the city

+- vehicle network we provide 684km of road, 54 road bridges (road and pedestrian), five tunnels and 2,397 walls - passenger transport network we provide 450 bus shelters, 1,323 bus stops and bus lanes on key bus routes - pedestrian and cycle network we provide 24.3km of cycle ways, 858km of pedestrian paths, and 132km of handrails, guardrails and sight rails - road safety we provide 21,499 signs and 111 traffic signals.

-These activities contribute to the following outcomes:
+These activities contribute to the following outcomes

-ОИТСОМЕ OUTCOME STATEMENT People-centred city The transport, vehicle, cycle, passenger transport, pedestrian, network control system and road safety activities provides people with accessible and safe transport choices, from their homes to shops, for work, recreation and pleasure Connected-city The transport, cycle, vehicle, pedestrian and network control system networks provide accessible and safe transport choices that connect people with each other and with places locally, nationally and internationally, including for commerce and trade Eco-city The transport, passenger transport, cycle, pedestrian networks and network control systems reflect our commitment to sustainable, safe and efficient transport choices Dynamic-city Our transport, passenger, pedestrian and cycle network that allows easy movement of people and goods is vital for business and a significant competitive advantage The vehicle, passenger transport and cycle network provide for easy and affordable movement to and around the central city
+Outcome Outcome statement People centred city The transport, vehicle, cycle, passenger transport, pedestrian, network control system networks and road safety activities provides people with accessible and safe transport choices, from their homes to shops, for work, recreation and pleasure.
+Connected city The transport, cycle, vehicle, pedestrian and network control system networks provides accessible and safe transport choices that connect people with each other and with places locally, nationally and internationally, including for commerce and trade.
+Eco-city The transport, , passenger transport, cycle, pedestrian networks and network control systems reflect our commitment to sustainable, safe and efficient transport choices .
+Dynamic city Our transport, passenger, pedestrian and cycle network that allows easy movement of people and goods is vital for business and a significant competitive advantage.
+The vehicle, passenger transport and cycle network provides for easy and affordable movement to and around the central city, especially by walking.

-We continued our 'business as usual' work which saw us:
+Did you know?: We continued our 'Business as usual' work which saw us:

-- Respond to over 37,250 requests for service in relation to drainage, street lighting, minor flooding, street and footpath cleaning, litter, recycling, minor maintenance to seats, bins and cycle racks, requests for new items as well as clearing berms, road side vegetation and slips - Renew over 22 kilometres of footpath, nearly 11.5 kilometres of kerb and channel and repair or replace nearly 7.5 kilometres of handrails and safety rails - Resurface 59.1 kilometres of road carriageway - In our capacity as the Road Controlling Authority we processed over 6,400 Corridor Access Requests and 3,700 Traffic Management Plans - Install, refurbish or repair approximately 250 seats, 175 litter bins, 30 bollards and 50 cycle racks - Along with nearly 70 kilometres of centrelines and broken yellow lines we replaced 53 accessibility park symbols, 70 pedestrian crossing diamonds, 750 cycling related road markings, 1,000 direction arrows and 300 'Give Way' symbols
+- Respond to over 37,250 requests for service in relation to drainage, street lighting, minor flooding, street and footpath cleaning, litter, recycling, minor maintenance to seats, bins and cycle racks, requests for new items as well as cleaning berms, road side vegetation and slips. - Renew just over 22 kilometres of footpath, nearly 11.5 kilometres of kerb and channel and repair or replace nearly 7.5 kilometres of handrails and safety rails. - Resurface 59.1 kilometres of road carriageway. - In our capacity as the Road Controlling Authority we processed over 6,400 Corridor Access Requests and 3,700 Traffic Management Plans. - Install, refurbish or repair approximately 250 seats, 175 litter bins, 30 bollards and 50 cycle racks. - Along with nearly 70 kilometres of centrelines and broken yellow lines we replaced 53 accessibility park symbols, 70 pedestrian crossing diamonds, 750 cycling related road markings, 1,000 direction arrows and 300 'Give Way' symbols.